 Kaliningrad Oblast produces roughly 90 percent of the world's amber, and the gemstone makes a popular souvenir from Kaliningrad Oblast: tourists should take a trip to the Kaliningrad Amber Museum and Factory.

-Kaliningrad Oblast is home to the Curonian Spit, a UNESCO World Heritage Site shared by Russia and Lithuania.
-An elongated sand dune peninsula dotted with lighthouses and historic fishing settlements.
+Kaliningrad Oblast is home to the Curonian Spit: a UNESCO World Heritage Site shared by Russia and Lithuania.
+It is an elongated sand dune peninsula dotted with lighthouses and historic fishing settlements.
 Several towns on the Curonian Spit were popular health resorts in the 19th and early 20th centuries, including Nida, on the border of the Russian and Lithuanian sections of the peninsula.

 Become our Kaliningrad Oblast Travel Expert